113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dt>USER_NAME (required)</dt>
    <dd>The name of the user being removed.</dd>
    <dt>ORG_NAME (required)</dt>
-   <dd>The name of the organization this user is removed from.</dd>
+   <dd>The name of the organization the user is removed from.</dd>
    <dt>ORG_ROLE (required)</dt>
-   <dd>The name of the organization role this user is removed from.
+   <dd>The name of the organization role the user is removed from.
 For example:
    <ul>
    <li>OrgManager: This role can invite and manage users, select and change plans, and set spending limits.</li>
    <li>BillingManager: This role can create and manage the billing account and payment information.</li>